Skip to content

 Fresh yeast (1 cake)⅔ oz / 19gUse 2–3× the dried amount

 Enriched doughs rise more slowly than plain bread dough because fat coats the gluten strands and sugar competes with yeast for moisture.
-Allow 50–100% more rising time than you would for a plain white bread.
-The patience is worth it — the texture is far richer and more tender.
+Budget 50–100% more rising time than you'd give a plain white loaf.
+It sounds like a lot, but the texture you get at the end — far richer and more tender — is completely worth it.

 Glazes and Frostings for Spring Bakes